timescale/docs/mst/create-a-service.md

 Before you begin, make sure you have [signed up to Timescale Cloud][sign-up] and created your account.

 ## Create a service
-When you have your account set up, you can log in to the [Timescale Cloud portal][timescale-cloud-portal] and create your first service.
+When you have your account set up, you can log in to the [Timescale Cloud portal][timescale-mst-portal] and create your first service.

 ### Procedure: Creating a service
 1. [Log in to your Timescale Cloud account][mst-login].
 By default, you start in the